Operating Leverage Calculator

 What is operating leverage and why is it important for businesses?

-Operating leverage is a measure of how sensitive a company's operating income is to a change in sales volume.
+Operating leverage measures how sensitive operating income is to changes in sales volume.
 It arises from the proportion of fixed costs in a company's cost structure.
-A high operating leverage means that a small increase in sales can lead to a proportionally larger increase in operating income, and vice versa.
-It's important because it helps businesses understand their risk profile and potential for profit amplification, guiding decisions on pricing, production, and cost management.
+A DOL of 2.00 means a 10% increase in sales produces a 20% increase in operating income — and vice versa for declines.

 How is the Degree of Operating Leverage (DOL) calculated?